 - 5 July 2021 – Familial Ecosystem and Student Well-being

-The seminars will be organised online from 09:30 to 10:45 CEST.
-For more information about the individual seminars, speakers and how to register, visit the Learning and Assessment for Digital Citizenship project website.
+The seminars take place online from 09:30 to 10:45 CEST.
+For more information about the individual seminars, speakers, how to register or to watch the recordings, visit the Learning and Assessment for Digital Citizenship project website.

 The Learning and Assessment for Digital Citizenship project coordinator is Professor Nancy Law who is a member of DigiGen’s international advisory committee (IAC).
 You can find more information on our IAC here.